Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Main algorithm: the generalized optimistic method

-\begin{remark} Note that the above result does not directly provide a complexity bound for our line search scheme, as it depends on the value of the returned stepsize $\eta$.
-In the following sections, for each specific algorithm that we develop, we will establish lower and upper bounds on $\eta$ and use them to derive an explicit upper bound on the number of calls to the optimistic subsolver during the whole process. \end{remark}
+\begin{remark} Note that the above result does not directly provide a complexity bound for our line search scheme, as it depends on the value of the returned step size $\eta$ and our choice of the initial trial step size $\sigma$.
+In the following sections, for each specific algorithm that we develop, we will establish lower bounds on $\eta$ and use them to derive an explicit upper bound on the number of calls to the optimistic subsolver during the whole process. \end{remark}

-\section{First-order Generalized Optimistic Method}
+\section{First-order generalized optimistic method}

 In this section, we focus on the case where only first-order information of the smooth component $f$ of the objective function in \eqref{eq:minimax} is available.
 We also make the following assumption on $f$. \begin{assumption} The operator $F$ defined in \eqref{eq:def_of_F_H} is $L_1$-Lipschitz on $\mathcal{Z}$.
 Also, we have access to an oracle that returns $F(\vz)$ for any given $\vz$. \end{assumption} Under the above assumption, we have from Definition~\ref{def:smooth} that